 Bethany was ranked the richest town in Oregon in a 24/7 Wall St. analysis examining small, affluent communities where most households exceed the nation’s median annual household income.

-Oregon finished 17th in a new study by the Tax Foundation ranking of states that rely the most on property taxes as a share of state and local taxes.
+Oregon finished 22nd in a Tax Foundation ranking of states that rely the most on property taxes as a share of state and local taxes.

 Oregon finished 24th in a Tax Foundation analysis of state and local tax collections per capita – ranked from highest to lowest.

 Coquille was ranked the poorest town in Oregon in a 24/7 Wall St. analysis examining small communities with high poverty rates and financial hardships.

 Twenty-nine states, including Oregon, maintain personal income tax exemptions, even though the 2017 Tax Cuts and Jobs Act suspended such exemptions at the federal level, according to a Tax Foundation analysis.

 Malheur County was ranked the poorest county in Oregon in a Wall St. 24/7 analysis of the least affluent regions in all 50 states.

 Washington County was ranked the top-performing local economy in Oregon in a Wall St. 24/7 analysis of counties’ gross domestic product growth from 2012 to 2015.